DaCodeNinja/TAMU-SPE-Desktop/README.md

 # TAMU-SPE Desktop
 Howdy!
-Welcome to the official TAMU-SPE Desktop Application!
-Stay up-to-date will all the TAMU-SPE upcoming events, including reminders and event information right on your Desktop.
+Welcome to the official TAMU-SPE Desktop Application.
+Stay up-to-date will all upcoming events, including reminders and event information right on your Desktop.

 ![TAMUSPE Desktop](images/SPE_RGB_square.png)